The ability to retain engineering talent can make or break a company. That’s why the competition for 10x engineers is so intense.

 #4 Build amazing engineering teams

 It goes without saying, the people around you will greatly influence you.
-So great engineers want to work with other awesome engineers they respect.
+So naturally, great engineers want to work with other awesome engineers they respect.
 This talent-rich environment helps everyone level up.

-Myself, I’ve always been around awesome engineers.
-And let me tell you, it makes a world of a difference.
-For one, I’m never embarrassed to ask questions and for help.
-Plus, I’m learning something new every day.
+I’ve always worked with fantastic engineers, and let me tell you, it makes a world of a difference.
+For one, I’m never embarrassed to ask questions and seek help.
+Plus, I’m constantly learning.

 #5 Show respect to everyone

 I mean, duh, right?
 But you’d be surprised how many companies treat their engineers like shit.
 For example, as an engineer, I wouldn’t dream of telling an accountant how to do their job.
 But somehow, folks from all corners of a company feel entitled to boss engineers around.
 Seriously, where’s the professional courtesy?